 Regular attendance means 100% attendance at all sessions of a live (including courses taught by interactive video conference) prelicense or continuing education (CE) course.
 The Commission obligates instructors and course providers to monitor student attendance and strictly enforce this attendance policy.
 A certified instructor or course provider may have his/its certification withdrawn for failure to enforce the 100% attendance policy at all course offerings.

 Use of any electronic devices is not permitted during class time, unless required as part of the course.
-This includes texting, checking messages, note taking, incoming and outgoing calls, or any activities not related to the instruction of the course content.
+This includes texting, checking messages, incoming and outgoing calls, or any activities not related to the instruction of the course content.